 Gear List

-- Quality decaf beans – Freshly roasted if possible, Swiss Water Process preferred
+Quality decaf beans – Freshly roasted if possible, with the process listed on the bag

-- A kettle – Gooseneck for pour-over, standard for other methods
+A kettle – Gooseneck helps pour-over, but any kettle works for immersion methods

 Optional Additions